justinmahar/articulate-nlg/README.md

 Well, `greet` is being mapped to a list of objects, and each one of those is what's called a **resolver**.
 When articulating, the persona picks one of these resolvers to resolve the concept as speech text.

+### `do`

 Each resolver has two properties: The first is `do`, which specifies either a single generator (which creates text, more on that in a second), a list of generators/text, or just some text.

-The way `do` works is it takes text from all generators and simply concatenates them together.
-Using `do` and lists of generators or text, you can form phrases and sentences.
-If that's confusing, we'll clear it up later with some examples.
+The way `do` works is it collects text from all generators and simply concatenates them together in the order they appear.
+Using `do` and lists of generators (or text), you can form phrases and sentences.

+If this seems confusing, we'll clear it up later with some examples!

 ### `weight`